The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Optical and NIR spectra

-We use the absorption minima of \ion{O}{i} P-Cygni profiles to estimate the \ion{O}{i} velocity of SN~2021bnw (see Fig.~\ref{fig:vphot2}).
-In detail, we fit a Gaussian to the absorption profiles and measure the shift compared to the rest-frame emission wavelength.
-In addition, we estimate the expansion velocity from the blackbody radius (see Sec.~\ref{sec:photosphere}), which approximately follows a power law with an index $-2/3$ (see Fig.~\ref{fig:vphot2}).
-Both velocities agree within $\sim20$ days after maximum.
-After that, the \ion{O}{i} velocity remains nearly constant at $\sim7500$ K while the blackbody one still follows the power-law behavior.
-From this comparison, we broadly constrain the initial photospheric velocity to $\sim10,000-7,000\,\mathrm{km\,s^{-1}}$ at pre-maximum/maximum epochs.
+We used the absorption minima of \ion{O}{i} P-Cygni profiles to estimate the \ion{O}{i} velocity of SN~2021bnw (see Fig.~\ref{fig:vphot2}).
+In detail, we fit a Gaussian to the absorption profiles and measured the shift compared to the rest-frame emission wavelength.
+In addition, we estimated the expansion velocity from the blackbody radius (see Sec.~\ref{sec:photosphere}), which approximately follows a power law with an index $-2/3$ (see Fig.~\ref{fig:vphot2}).
+The two velocities agree within $\sim20$ days after maximum and are consistent with that of the SLSN Ib SN 2024afav (see also Sec.~\ref{sec:comparisons}).
+After this, the \ion{O}{i} velocity remained nearly constant at $\sim7500\,\mathrm{km\,s^{-1}}$, while the blackbody velocity still followed the power-law behavior.
+From this comparison, we broadly constrained the initial photospheric velocity to $\sim10,000-7,000\,\mathrm{km\,s^{-1}}$ at pre-maximum/maximum epochs.